josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 ## 🌱 Why The Rhizome Model Matters

-A movement with one root may weaken when that root is removed.
+A movement imagined as having one root may be misunderstood as weakening whenever that root becomes less visible.

-A rhizomatic movement persists because each attempt to contain it may activate another part of the network.
+A rhizomatic movement persists because its participants are not all responding to one event, one organisation, one slogan, or one political theory.

+Its routes can overlap without becoming identical.

+Its visible forms may also change while the underlying field of concern remains active.

 For example:

-- attempts to suppress protest can turn a foreign-policy issue into a civil-liberties issue;
+- attempts to suppress protest can connect foreign policy to civil liberties;
-- institutional silence can turn humanitarian concern into a crisis of professional ethics;
+- institutional silence can connect humanitarian concern to professional ethics;
-- inconsistent legal standards can turn solidarity into a question of democratic legitimacy;
+- inconsistent legal standards can connect solidarity to democratic legitimacy;
-- attacks on Palestinian testimony can draw attention to media representation;
+- attacks on Palestinian testimony can intensify concern about media representation;
 - antisemitic incidents can generate demands for safer and more disciplined solidarity;
 - accusations directed at Jewish dissenters can open wider arguments about Jewish identity and political representation;
 - arms sales can connect protest to taxation, employment, procurement, and public accountability;
-- and the treatment of students, workers, doctors, journalists, lawyers, artists, or religious communities can create new constituencies with their own reasons to remain involved.
+- and the treatment of students, workers, doctors, journalists, lawyers, artists, or religious communities can create constituencies with additional reasons to remain involved.

 The movement is therefore not sustained by one slogan.

-It is sustained by an expanding set of unresolved relationships.
+It is sustained by an expanding and changing set of unresolved relationships.

+This does not mean every connection is equally important, every grievance is correct, or every route produces the same politics.

+It means the movement cannot be explained by identifying one supposed cause and assuming that removing, discrediting, or suppressing it will resolve the whole.

 ---